slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 3. Basic Security Configuration Requirements

-- Make sure that the official email uses well-known service providers, such as Gmail;
+- Make sure that the official email uses well-known service providers, such as: Gmail;
 - Make sure that the official email account opens MFA function;
-- Make sure that the use of well-known domain name service providers, such as GoDaddy;
+- Make sure that the use of well-known domain name service providers, such as: GoDaddy;
-- Make sure that the use of excellent CDN service providers, such as Akamai and Cloudflare;
+- Make sure that the use of excellent CDN service providers, such as: Akamai and Cloudflare;
 - Make sure that DNS configuration turns on DNSSec, set a strong password for the management account on the domain name service management platform, and turn on MFA authentication;
-- Make sure that DNS resolution uses excellent domain name service providers, such as GoDaddy, NameSilo, NameCheap, etc.
+- Make sure that DNS resolution uses excellent domain name service providers, such as: GoDaddy, NameSilo, NameCheap, etc.
 - Make sure that domain privacy protection is turned on;
-- Make sure that all mobile phones and computer devices use anti-virus software, such as Kaspersky, AVG, etc.;
+- Make sure that all mobile phones and computer devices use anti-virus software, such as: Kaspersky, AVG, etc.;

 ### 4. Web front-end Security Configuration Requirements